Type of Funding

 The fellowship provides: tuition and mandatory university fees; a monthly stipend for room, board, and other living expenses; program-related travel; accident and health insurance; funds for educational materials and professional development; all costs associated with pre-academic summer program and annual conference; and support for students with disabilities to obtain reasonable accommodation.

-Only citizens and legal residents of Mozambique, Sudan, South Sudan, Tanzania; Mexico, Czech Republic, Georgia, and Ukraine, with work experience in the legal profession or advocacy focusing on human/disability rights are eligible.
+Only citizens and legal residents of Ethiopia, Lesotho, Sudan, South Sudan, Czech Republic, Georgia, or Ukraine, with work experience in the legal profession or advocacy focusing on human/disability rights are eligible.
 They need to have an excellent academic record with a Bachelor of Laws (LLB).
 In exceptional circumstances, those without a LL.B but with substantial relevant experience may be considered.
 Applicants must have demonstrated leadership in the field of disability rights and are clearly committed to returning to their home countries to advance the inclusion and full participation of persons with disabilities in their communities.

-Applicants have to be proficient in spoken and written English or French and able to meet university-designated minimum scores on standardized language tests, and be able to participate in a 4-week intensive pre-program program in Summer 2019 that comprises academic writing, social science, and humanities-based seminars.
-They have to be able to begin the LLM program in August or September 2019.
+Applicants have to be proficient in spoken and written English or French and able to meet university-designated minimum scores on standardized language tests, and be able to participate in a an intensive academic writing program in July–August 2020 that comprises academic writing, social science, and humanities-based seminars.
+They have to be able to begin the LLM program in August or September 2020.

 Candidates with disabilities are particularly encouraged to apply.